simonguld/CellSegmentationTracker/README.md

 <!-- USAGE -->
 ## Usage and Limitations

-### Importing the class
+### Usage
-CellSegmentationTracker can be imported as follows:
+All functionality is contained in the class CellSegmentationTracker, which can be imported as follows:
 ```
 from cellsegmentationtracker import CellSegmentationTracker
 ```

-* documentation + link
-* example_notebook
-* images must be tif
-* limitations
-  - poss. anaconda but at least the format venv/lib/site-packages/cellpose,
-  - trained on greyscale,
-  - 2D
-  - LAPTracker
+To read about the parameters, attributes and methods of CellSegmentationTracker, go to <a align="left"><a href="#documentation">Documentation</a></a>.
+To see an example of how to use this package and its methods, take a look at the <a align="left"><a href="https://github.com/simonguld/CellSegmentationTracker/example_notebook.ipynb">example notebook</a></a>.

+### Limitations
-  - (Probably??) only single-chanlled images
+  - As of now, only .tif files are supported as input images
+  - As of now, multichanneled images are not supported
+  - As of now, it is not possible to choose Trackmate tracker.
+The LAP tracker is used in all cases (see https://imagej.net/plugins/trackmate/trackers/lap-trackers for more information)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>